 Before understandings of meteorology became more widespread, the eye of a Hurricane could be this for people who had endured the first onslaught of the storm.

 In sports, especially basketball or American football, there are matches where a team who is behind on points makes a rally and catches up with the opposing team only to fail because the other team wises up and improves their offense or defense.
-This gets more dramatic during championships, when the team who has rallied fail to win because of a missing a perfectly executed shot on the last second.
+This gets more dramatic during championships, when the team who has rallied fail to win because of missing a perfectly executed shot at the last second.

 Friends and loved ones of someone with a severe mental illness endure a very similar experience.

 Adolf Hitler had one in the final days of World War II when Franklin D. Roosevelt died.
 Hitler was ecstatic, convinced that the US war effort would be derailed as like what happened to Frederick The Great when an enemy ruler died.
-However, reality soon reasserted itself with the Allies' advances not stopping for one second and the new US President, Harry Truman, was no less determined to have the final victory.
+However, reality soon reasserted itself with the Allies' advances not stopping for one second and the new US President, Harry Truman, no less determined to have the final victory.

 The Mongols were very fond of this trope, and often employed tactics like feigned retreats in the midst of a full scale battle.
 At the Battle of Mohi, the Mongols left an obvious gap in their encirclement to encourage the beaten Hungarian army to flee for safety, rather than grimly accept fate and fight to the death.
 In the end, the Mongols ended up herding the Hungarian army into a swamp and picked them off at will over the course of two days.